-The rate of staff turnover at Deutsche Hypo during the reporting period, including both new hires and employees leaving the company, amounted to 2.7 % (2015: 7.8 %).
+The rate of staff turnover at Deutsche Hypo during the reporting period, including both new hires and employees leaving the company, amounted to 10.6 % (2016: 2.7 %).
+The increase in the financial year can be attributed in particular to investments in the IT infrastructure, the implementation of regulatory requirements and the strengthening of the market presence.